It’s now at one trillion dollars.

 But top bill the Ford’s Theater night went to Laura Keene.

 Born Mary Francis Moss, she married a former British Army officer who committed some crime or another and got transported to Australia on a prison ship.
 To support herself and her kids she became Laura Keene, a popular actress.

 She appeared with Edwin Booth many times, they even toured Australia together.

 At this point, she lined up investors, along with an architect who specialized in theaters, and a new theater was constructed to her specifications.
 Named the Laura Keene’s Theatre, it opened on 18 November 1856.
 In 1858, Our American Cousin debuted in Laura Keene’s Theater.

-John Wilkes Booth waited for a big laugh line he knew was coming:
+John Wilkes Booth waited for a big laugh line: